alecmuffett/real-world-onion-sites/README.md

 - Stable sites, HTTP and/or HTTPS only

 # Theme
-This list is for substantial, commercial or social-good mainstream websites with onion presence
+This list is for substantial, commercial or social-good mainstream websites with onion presence.
 - no sites for tech with less than (arbitrary) 10,000 users
-- no "onion-only" sites
 - no onion-only sites
 - no sketchy sites
 The editor may choose to annotate or drop any entries as deemed fit.

 ## Pull Request Submission